top of page

 • The dashboard switches changed from the Jaeger rocker-type switches there were briefly used on USA cars in early 1969 to rectangular push-on / push-off switches made by Gelbon that were ultimately used on all later DS’s.

-• The ignition switch on USA cars was relocated from the left side of the steering wheel pod to directly below the steering wheel in a small cylindrical round metal housing.
+• The ignition switch on USA cars was relocated from the left side of the steering wheel pod on early 1969 USA DS's to a new location, directly below the steering wheel pod, in a small cylindrical metal housing that was unique to USA cars.

 • One of the Gelbon dashboard switches was a press-to-test switch to check the dash warning light for brake pressure (see photo).
 This switch was only used on 1969 ½ DS's for the US market (not used on Canadian or Euro cars).

-• Hazard lights were fully incorporated into the wiring harnesses on USA cars in 1969 ½ with a Gelbon switch, identified with the letters "HAZ".
+• Hazard lights were finally fully incorporated into the wiring harnesses on USA cars in 1969 ½ with a Gelbon switch, identified with the letters "HAZ".
 This switch had an unusual rocking action to actuate the switch instead of the push-on / push-off actuation of other Gelbon switches.
-It looks like Canadian cars didn't get hazard lights until 1970 models.
+It looks like Canadian cars didn't get hazard lights until 1970.

 IMG_5015.jpeg